seawind113/LLM-ngram-and-RNN/README.md

-# Large Language Models - Homework 1
+# Large Language Model - Homework 1

 This homework is part of the **Large Language Model** course and explores different NLP model architectures, including N-Gram, RNN, and Transformer models, using real-world datasets.